Webhook Executions

 curl -X POST -H "Content-Type: application/json" -d '{"name": "John Doe"}' \https://cloud.yepcode.io/api/your-team/webhooks/your-process-slug# {"name":"John Doe"}

-Request Headers
+Request Context

-For example we could send a header signature to improve our process security:
+For example, we could send a header signature to improve our process security:

 curl --location --request POST 'https://cloud.yepcode.io/api/your-team/webhooks/your-process-slug' \--header 'Content-Type: application/json' \--header 'YepCode-Signature: yp_test_y4Fb38t5RngUZiZSzFC4c4lZHFKHcC'